mcmire/dotfiles/README.md

     tmux

-You may receive a warning at the top of the screen, but ignore that and press <kbd>Enter</kbd>.
 Press <kbd>Ctrl</kbd> + <kbd>Space</kbd> followed by <kbd>Shift</kbd> + <kbd>I</kbd>.
 After a brief delay,
 plugins will be installed that are necessary for tmux for fully work.

+### Step 7: Install Vim plugins

+Launch Vim by running this from the terminal:

+    vi

+You may get a warning.
+If that happens, then type:

+    :PlugInstall

-Then say:
+Then press Enter.

-    exit

-and finally:

-    tmux
+If any part of this fails,
+then navigate into the left-most pane with `Ctrl-H` and press `R` to retry.

+Now type `:wq` to close Vim, then reopen by saying:

+    vi

-and you should no longer receive the warning.
+You should no longer get a warning.

 ### Prologue: Making your own changes